CongLeSolutionX/Apple-Music/README.md

     	- Beneath the artwork image, displays the album name, the artist name, genre, release date, and copyright.
     	- Contains a button that when tapped fast app switches to the album page in the iTunes store.
     	- The button should be centered horizontally and pinned 20 points from the bottom of the view and 20 points from the leading and trailing edges of the view.
-- Unit tests overall covers 95.4% using the mock data and test on all main functionalities of the app.
+- Unit tests check all the main functionalities of the app and covers 93.8% of AlbumViewModel and cover 72.1% of AlbumInfoViewModel via using the mock data.
 - Using mock JSON options, data loader, nil loader, bad album loader, this app perform mock unit tests on the following modules:
 	- Tests for AlbumInfoViewmodel: provides 2 sets of mock data (1 good and 1 bad data) to check if the Album have all the valid properties like: albumname, artistName, genre, releaseDate, copyrightInfo, linkoutUrl to iTunes.
     - Tests for Album: check if the app can load data into one single Album object and load multiple Album types into an array.